redwanfarooq/ocrelizumab_paper/README.md

 ## Index

-The following table indicate the notebooks that generate each figure, table and data file included in the manuscript:
+The following table indicates the notebooks that generate each figure, table and data file included in the manuscript:

 | Figure/Table/File                | Notebook                                                                                   |
 |----------------------------------|-------------------------------------------------------------------------------------------|